Sensitivity of peptide conformational dynamics in carbon nanotubes to directional mechanical forces: Author's contribution

 \section{Author's contribution}

 MHK designed and supervised the research.
 FCN set up, performed, and analyzed the simulations.
 Both authors interpreted the results.
-FCN wrote the first version of the manuscript, both authors completed the manuscript.
+Both authors prepared the figures.
+FCN wrote the first version of the manuscript, both authors finalized the manuscript.